jasonacox/Build-OpenSSL-cURL/README.md

 	|____lib
 	   |____libcrypto.a
 	   |____libssl.a

+NOTE: This script allows building the OpenSSL 1.1.1 and 1.0.2 series libraries.
+The 1.0.2 will be end of life end of 2019 so it is recommended that you use the new long term support (LTS) version, 1.1.1 series.

 ## HTTP2 / nghttp2
 The `nghttp2-build.sh` script builds the nghttp2 libraries used by libcurl for the HTTP2 protocol.